 The information provided below is intended to help understand the agronomic choices available and how best to select the right choice for your lawn’s needs.

-Whether you're interested in learning how to reduce irrigation, when and how to properly fertilize, or even what height to mow your lawn, it all starts with what type of grass you have.
-That's why the NCSU Turf CENTERE has created the online program TurfSelect to help homeowners do just that-find the right turfgrass for their needs.
-The key to selecting the right grass type for your needs begins with a few simple questions.
+Whether you’re interested in learning how to reduce irrigation, when and how to properly fertilize, or even what height to mow your lawn, it all starts with what grass type you have.

 What are the intended uses?